 The case against REST super to set a climate risk precedent

-In a world first, 23-year-old Mark McVeigh, represented by Environmental Justice Australia, has filed a legal action alleging the trustee of his retirement fund, the Retail Employees Superannuation Trust (REST), breached the fiduciary duties owed to him by failing to adequately consider climate change risks.
+In August 2017, in a world first, 23-year-old Mark McVeigh, represented by Environmental Justice Australia, filed a legal action alleging the trustee of his retirement fund, the Retail Employees Superannuation Trust (REST), breached the fiduciary duties owed to him by failing to adequately consider climate change risks.

 McVeigh is unable to access his superannuation until 2055.
 Climate risks are biting now, and his investment horizon is stretched.
 The claim does not allege financial loss.
 McVeigh seeks declarations from the court to establish the trustee breached its duty.
 He also seeks injunctions to prevent future misconduct.